abadid/cmsc424-spring2018/project3/readme.md

 Also, we want to add a link to the new page in the header bar of the site.
 In header.tag under WEB-INF/tags, add
 ```<li><a href="your url for the jsp page">Whatever you want the link to say</a></li> ``` so that you can navigate to the page from the header.

-## **Part 7 (Optional): Deploying to AWS**
+## **Part 7 (Optional): Deploying to AWS (4 extra credit points)**

 More likely than not, you will have to work with a database in the cloud at some point in the future.
 Here we give you the opportunity to deploy your MatchMaker application to the cloud and get to work with cloud databases a little bit.
+Note that you can sign up for a free tier trial to use AWS with a new account to avoid paying for the service.

  Follow these steps to do this:

 1. Open the [Elastic Beanstalk Management Console](https://console.aws.amazon.com/elasticbeanstalk/home)